1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Create discussion lists with Public Cloud

-This guide explains how to manually create a discussion list system with your Mail Service, this thanks to Mailman
+This guide explains how to manually create a mailing list system with your Mail Service, using Mailman

 ⚠️ This guide is exclusively for users with advanced technical skills.
-No responsibility is assumed for damages or losses—back up your data before proceeding.
-For additional help, contact a partner or launch a free tender — also discover the role of the host.
+No responsibility is assumed in case of damage or loss — be sure to back up your data before any manipulation.
+For assistance, contact a partner or launch a free tender.
+Also discover the role of the host.

 Preamble